-Hair Regrowth for Men - Effect of Hair Loss on Appearance and Self-Esteem
+Hair Regrowth for Men - Effect of Hair Loss on Self Esteem & Appearance

 When people realise they are suffering from some form of hair loss, people instantly wonder what effect this will have on their appearance and whether this means they will look unattractive or older as a result.
 It is no wonder then that plenty of men and women will consider hair transplantation to overcome what they perceive to be an age-inappropriate appearance.